 Goetz Fitzpatrick quietly receives emails intended for me via my old account without informing senders that I will never see them.
 What it does with those emails I do not know.

 I have asked Goetz Fitzpatrick to shut down the account, but Goetz Fitzpatrick has declined to do so.
 The only way you would ever know this is if you found your way to this page by your own devices, i.e., by virtue of searching for me and, perhaps, erroneously using the mistaken “Goetz Fitzpatrick” search term as well as my name.

 So here we are, you and I, together.
 If you want to contact me by email, then, DO NOT use the @goetzfitz.com email address!
 Instead you can email me (click here) right from here.
-And you can read about my present law firm, a major full-service firm (which like most firms does not keep open the email accounts of departed attorneys) at this link.
+And you can read about my present law firm (which like most firms does not keep open the email accounts of departed attorneys) at this link.